Here's what to expect from Apple's September event in 2022

 It’s also worth pointing out that the standard iPhone 14 and iPhone 14 Max may be equipped with last year’s Apple A15 Bionic SoCs, while the iPhone 14 Pro series may be powered by the new A16 Bionic chipsets.
 All of the new devices are expected to cost more this year, and some sources estimate a price hike of anywhere between $50-$100 across the entire lineup, on all storage variants.

-Apple iPhone 13 mini
+Apple iPhone 13 Mini

 The iPhone 13 mini is a smaller version of the standard iPhone 13.
 It comes with the same powerful chipset, excellent dual camera on the back, and it has a much improved battery life over the iPhone 12 mini.